 Navy, physical, readiness

 Latour, A.; Peterson, David D.; Rittenhouse, M.; and Riner, D., "Comparing Performance Category Criteria for U.S. Navy Alternate Physical Readiness Tests" (2017).
-Kinesiology and Allied Health Faculty Publications.
+Allied Health Faculty Publications.
 59.